c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Blocking I/O model

-In the _blocking I/O model_, the application makes a blocking system call until data are received at the kernel _and_ are copied from a kernel-space buffer into a user-space buffer.
+In the _blocking I/O model_, the application makes a blocking system call until data are received at the kernel _and_ are copied from kernel space into user space.

 ![blocking I/O model](/.images/blocking_IO_model.png)